Congolese doctor, Yazidi activist win Nobel Peace Prize for combating sexual violence

 (Graphic: tmsnrt.rs/2y6ATVW)

-Additional reporting by Lefteris Karagiannopoulos, Gwladys Fouche and Ole Petter Skonnord in Oslo, Raya Jalabi in Baghdad, Giulia Paravicini in Kinshasa, Fiston Mahamba in Goma, Tim Cocks in Dakar; Writing by Terje Solsvik and Gwladys Fouche; Editing by Angus MacSwan
+Additional reporting by Lefteris Karagiannopoulos, Gwladys Fouche and Ole Petter Skonnord in Oslo, Raya Jalabi in Baghdad, Giulia Paravicini in Kinshasa, Fiston Mahamba in Goma, Tim Cocks in Dakar, Ted Siefer in Cambridge,; Writing by Terje Solsvik and Gwladys Fouche; Editing by Angus MacSwan